Fort Street Public School

 We have a passion for reading at Fort Street!

-Fort Street's staff is dedicated to helping students develop a lifelong love of reading.
+Fort Street Public School is dedicated to helping students develop a lifelong love of reading.
 This begins with the use of Jolly Phonics in infants’ classrooms to give students a fundamental understanding of sounds.
 The school has a broad collection of texts, featuring decodable readers and PM+ readers to support the development of decoding skills, sight words recognition and fluency.
 Fort Street is resourced with many quality literature sets featuring multiple copies of books from the best authors around Australia and the world.
 Who doesn’t love a book from Anh Do or Jackie French?
 These sets are used in literacy groups to help students develop stronger vocabulary and great comprehension skills.

-Fort Street's librarian is the wonderful Mrs Simon and the school library is packed with amazing fiction and non-fiction books, covering the needs of our students from Kindergarten through to Year 6 and beyond.
+The school library is packed with amazing fiction and non-fiction books, covering the needs of our students from Kindergarten through to Year 6 and beyond.
 We encourage regular reading at home, providing students with log books to record their reading each day.

 Writing